-VACATION MODE - The controller adjusts the set point to approximately 50°F. This mode is recommended when the water heater is not in use for a long period of time.
+VACATION MODE - The controller adjusts the set point to approximately 60°F. This mode is recommended when the water heater is not in use for a long period of time.
 This mode minimizes energy consumption and prevents the water heater from freezing during cold weather.
-While in Vacation Mode, pressing "Enter" returns to Standard Mode.

-SMART GRID CONTROL - Pressing this button will enable or disable a request for grid control (see page 19)
+GRID ENABLED - Pressing this button will enable or disable a request for grid control (see page 19).

-CONTROL ASSEMBLY LOCK - Holding this button for more than 3 seconds switches the lock mode on or off.
+CONTROL PANEL LOCK - Holding this button for more than 3 seconds switches the lock mode on or off.
+When the User Module is locked, a symbol and "Lock" text will be visible on the display.